solomontewelde/Fylo-website-landing-page/README.md

 This is a front-end challenge by Frontend Mentor.
-I have implemented a responsive design for both mobile and desktop version for the website landing page.
+I have implemented a responsive design for both mobile and desktop versions of the landing page of a website.